w-okada/voice-changer/docs_i18n/README_en.md

 ## What's New!

+* v.2.2.2-beta
+  * Release editions: std_win, std_mac, std_lin_aarch64
+  * From v.2.2.2-beta, supported models differ by edition (see below).
+Also, the editions released may vary by version.
+  * Supports Beatrice v2.0.0-rc0.
 * v.2.0.78-beta
   * bugfix: Avoided upload error for RVC model
   * Now possible to run simultaneously with ver.1.x